 Here are three common mistakes organisations make when conducting exit surveys and how you can avoid them.

-1 – The Insights you’re collecting aren’t actionable
+1 – The Insights aren’t Actionable

-Whether you’ve inherited the questions asked on your exit survey, written them yourself or maybe started at 5 and now grown to 60 questions.
+You could have inherited the questions asked on your exit survey, written them yourself or maybe started at 5 and now grown to 60 questions.
 Whatever the case, it’s important to take stock.
 Look at each of the questions and ask yourself:

 a) What am I hoping to learn from that question?